 The certificates and the hashes of the trusted certificates are stored in the following folder

 Certificates are created on service startup if not existing and the respective trusts are established for all services located on the Fabasoft app.telemetry server.
 All other agents will accept the first app.telemetry server contacting the agent and will add the certificate hash to their trusted certificates.
 So restoring an app.telemetry server requires the server/cli_certificate.pem to be restored so that the agents will accept the server’s incoming connections.
-It is recommended to backup and restore all certificate- and trust-files to make sure, that all trusts are established correctly.
+It is recommended to backup and restore all certificate-, trust- and fingerprint-files to make sure, that all trusts are established correctly.

 Software-Telemetry data is stored on the file system and contains detailed information about the activities that occurred during request processing on the measured applications involved.
-So this data is the basis for detailed request analysis.
+So, this data is the basis for detailed request analysis.

 You can backup and restore telemetry data by copying data on file basis.